LEGO Hidden Side Newbury Abandoned Prison (70435)

 The LEGO Hidden Side wave has been something that we’ve been keeping an eye on since it’s first initial release.
 The entire first wave introduced a new adaptive way of gameplay and interactivity, and the sets introduced a variety of new parts and cool looking new enemies to collect… But now that we are three waves of sets in, does it still hold up?

 We are honestly surprised are the sheer amount of detail that they snooker away in this set.
-Each cell on the sides has sliding door access at the front, using the somewhat rarer light grey 2x8 plates with curve found normally in the Creator Modulars, as well as even an abandoned bed, the basic idea of using a 2x2 corner tile to really give it an ‘unmade’ feel.
+Each cell on the sides has sliding door access at the front.
+Using the somewhat rarer light grey 2×8 plates with curve found normally in the Creator Modulars, as well as even an abandoned bed.
+The basic idea of using a 2×2 corner tile to really give it an ‘unmade’ feel.

 And the first minifig to look at isn’t a minifig!
 It’s a dog!
-Spencer is the ghost-dog that appears in every single Hidden Side set, and if you have collected any Hidden Side set since release, you have this figure.
+Spencer is the ghost-dog that appears in every single Hidden Side set.
+If you have collected any Hidden Side set since release, you have this figure.

 However, what you may not realise is that the other dog in this set is actually exclusive.
 The chihuahua in this set comes with an exclusive puzzled/grumpy expression not seen before and might be the first expressive dog we have ever gotten!

 Now this version of Jack, one of the titular heroes, isn’t exclusive for this set, but exclusive for this wave of Hidden Side.
-The new backwards cap/hair combo and facial expressions are a great way to mix it up from the previous years, and even gives us his hoodie piece in a nice solid-white colour.
+The new backwards cap/hair combo and facial expressions are a great way to mix it up from the previous years.
+Even gives us his hoodie piece in a nice solid-white colour.

 El Fuego, or as most onlookers would see him, the weird-skeleton man, was such an odd addition to this set that I had to look up this character and see what was going on.
 He appeared previously in other sets as a human, but now as of 2020, he died?
 Hold on..